 The Advantages of Unfranked Dividends

-An interesting thing to note is that a majority of the dividend-paying companies on the ASX are international companies, domiciled outside of Australia.
-An oversimplified way to conceptualise this is, that given these companies are incorporated overseas, they rarely pay tax in Australia and as such, they don’t have the option to pay out franking credits.
+Some of the most notable companies on the ASX that have the highest dividend yield are international companies based outside of Australia and its offshore territories.
+Because these companies operate overseas, they are rarely obligated to pay tax in Australia, and as such, they don’t have the option to pay out franking credits.